 Hip impingement, also known as femoroacetabular impingement (FAI), is a condition where the ball and socket of the hip joint do not move smoothly due to abnormal bone shape or joint alignment.
-This irregular contact causes the bones to rub against each other during movement, leading to pain, stiffness, and eventual damage to the cartilage and labrum that support the joint.

 Hip impingement is most common in active young adults and athletes, but it can affect anyone with structural irregularities in the hip.
 Early diagnosis and treatment can help prevent long-term joint problems.